-The best homemade strawberry jam that’s super easy to make and beats out store bought any day!
-Fresh, flavorful and so fun to make.
+The best homemade strawberry jam that’s easy to make with only four ingredients!
+Full of fresh sweet berry flavor, it beats out store bought any day.

-I remember helping my grandma make this homemade strawberry jam as a little girl and it has been a favorite of mine ever since!
-I only make it once a year because it is definitely a treat, but it brings back wonderful memories from my childhood when I helped my grandma in the kitchen.
-She always said I was the best “taste tester.”
-I was always happy to have that job! ;)
+I remember helping my grandma make this homemade strawberry jam recipe as a little girl and when I make this recipe, it brings back memories from my childhood!
+Grandma always said I was the best “taste tester”, a job I was happy to have! ;)

 - Water